raymondEhlers/aliceDockerCVMFS/README.md

                  aliphysics=dockerMaster(master)"
     ```

-3. To ensure that you do not overwrite the build on your local machine, make sure so set a build folder, which in the above example is `dockerMaster` (the AliPhysics version is in parenthesis).
-To create this folder, run
+3. To ensure that you do not overwrite the build on your local machine, make sure to set a build folder, which in the above example is named `dockerMaster` (the AliPhysics version is in parenthesis - in the above example, it is `master`).
+To create this folder, load the tuple you added to `alice-env-.conf` and then run

     ```bash
+    # Only run this if you have sourced alice-env.sh!!
     $ git-new-workdir "${ALICE_PREFIX}/aliphysics/git" "$(dirname "$ALICE_PHYSICS")/src"
     ```